LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/quick-replies-user-guide.md

 Quick replies are a group of actionable items (chips) that appear as part of the conversation, making it easier to have an automated conversation with consumers.

 It creates an easier, faster way for consumer to respond to messages.
-For bot interactions, quick replies provide a direction for the conversation and help set expectations as to what the bot can do.
+For [bot ](getting-started-getting-started-with-bots.html)interactions, quick replies provide a direction for the conversation and help set expectations as to what the bot can do.

 Quick replies also enable more accurate routing based on consumer intent; consumers can choose from a range of potential intents and then the LiveEngage Routing Bot will quickly and accurately route them to the most appropriate agent.

-LiveEngage enables sending 1-24 Quick Reply chips per message.
+LiveEngage enables sending 1-24 quick reply chips per message.
 Each chip can have:

 * **Title:** up to 25 characters (use ellipsis)
 * **Click operation:** with actions and metadata